 for all compactified correspondences $X\hookrightarrow \overline{X}$ in $\SSS^{\cor,\comp}(I)$, and where $\widetilde{X}$ denotes the corresponding interior compactification.
-The superscripts mean that we consider the full subcategory where the underlying morphism in $\DD(\cdot)$ for any morphism of type 4 in $\twwc I$ is coCartesian, strongly coCartesian for any morphism of type 3, and Cartesian for any morphism of type 2.
+The superscripts mean that we consider the full subcategory in which the underlying morphism in $\DD(\cdot)$ is coCartesian for any morphism of type 4 in $\twwc I$, is strongly coCartesian for any morphism of type 3, and is Cartesian for any morphism of type 2.
 We will also say that the objects are 4-coCartesian, strongly 3-coCartesian, and 2-Cartesian, respectively. \end{PAR}

 \begin{BEISPIEL} If $I = \Delta_1$, and $X: I \rightarrow \mathcal{S}^{\cor}$ is a correspondence

 with compactification $X \hookrightarrow \overline{X}$ in $\mathcal{S}^{\cor,\comp}$, inducing the interior compactification $\widetilde{X}$